How To Add Charts And Graphs To WordPress

 Locate and select your data file and then click on ‘Open‘ …

-The plugin will import the data from the CSV file and display it using the graph/chart type chosen …
+The plugin imports the data and displays it using the graph/chart type you have selected …

 Upload CSV File From The Web

-After importing your data, check that all of your information is correct (if not, click on the ‘Back’ button and reupload a new data file with the correct data), and then click ‘Next‘ …
+After importing the data, check that all of your information is correct (if not, click on the ‘Back’ button and reupload a new data file containing the right data), and click ‘Next‘ …

-Depending on the chart or graph type you’ve picked, the plugin displays various customization settings and options …
+Depending on the chart or graph type you have chosen, the plugin will display a number of customization options …

 - General Settings – Configure chart title settings, font styles, tooltip, and legend.